yuriy1715/ProtractorTypescriptExample/README.md

-This is an example test project uses Protractor, TypeScript, TsLint, Protractor-Reporter, Jasmine2 with default PageObject pattern;
+This is an example test project uses Protractor, TypeScript, TsLint, Protractor-Reporter, Protractor-image comparison